 Shortly after the first Gulf War, filmmaker Jon Alpert traveled to Baghdad and became one of the last American journalists to interview Saddam Hussein.
 The interview was originally slated to air on ABC, but it was never broadcast. [includes rush transcript]

-In Baghdad, the Iraqi government has announced plans to investigate why Saddam Hussein was taunted in the final moments before his hanging.
-Cell phone footage shows that masked guards chanted the name of Shiite leader Muqtada al Sadr and then told the former Iraqi president to go to hell.
-The treatment of Hussein has sparked protests around the world.
+AMY GOODMAN: In Baghdad, the Iraqi government has announced plans to investigate why Saddam Hussein was taunted in the final moments before his hanging.
+Cellphone footage shows masked guards chanted the name of Shiite cleric Muqtada al-Sadr and then told the former Iraqi president to go to hell.
+The treatment of Saddam Hussein has sparked protests around the world.

-Former NBC News anchor Tom Brokaw said Hussein’s execution "resembled the worst kind of nightmare out of the old American West."
-Britain’s deputy prime minister, John Prescott, said the manner of Hussein’s killing was deplorable.
+Former NBC News anchor Tom Brokaw said Hussein’s execution, quote, “resembled the worst kind of nightmare out of the old American West.”
+Britain’s Deputy Prime Minister John Prescott said the manner of Hussein’s killing was deplorable.

 JON ALPERT: Well, everybody was anxious to find out what he was thinking after the Gulf War.
 Did he feel that he had made a mistake in invading Kuwait?
 Was he interested at all in trying to find a path to peace?
 There didn’t really seem to be much going on in the diplomatic front.
 And we were fortunate enough to get an interview with him, and he used it to talk about the possibilities for peace and how he felt about the war.

 AMY GOODMAN: Where did you do the interview?